KrittR/MiBot/README.md

 ![logo]

 MiBot Twitch chat bot is a free to use twitch chat/moderation bot.
-The bot has similar functions to bots such as DeepBot, the difference?
-It's compleetely free to use!
+The bot has similar functions to bots such as DeepBot.

 ---